Free Windows XP Tutorials

 Desktop Edition

+would like to show you some fun features of the Windows desktop.
 By right clicking any where on the desk top you can access the features menu.

 The other tool I find useful is the Run Desktop Cleanup Wizard.
 This will open a wizard that will walk you step by step through removing icons on your desktop that to rarely or never use.
 At the end of the wizard it will put all of the icons you select in a folder on your desktop so you can still easily access the programs but they are not spread out all of the desktop.